sophieM03/git-workshop/README.md

   IdentityFile ~/.ssh/id_rsa_society
 ```

-4. Attach your public key `~/.ssh/id_rsa_society.pub` to your GitHub account
+3. Attach your public key `~/.ssh/id_rsa_society.pub` to your GitHub account
    from the GitHub interface.

 ## Setup your git configuration

-We are configuring git to use your society email in the folder `path-to-society-apps/`.
+You are configuring git to use your society email in the folder
+`path-to-society-apps/`.

 1. Create `path-to-society-apps/.gitconfig`: